 Without the guidance of Congress or the President, the people moved forward, and medical marijuana has been made legal by initiative actions in 28 states.
 In only two states, Connecticut and Delaware, has medical marijuana been legalized by legislative action.
 Medical and recreational marijuana have been successful in those states where it has been legalized.

 There are six major reasons why marijuana has been allowed to flourish by the federal government in states where it has been legalized.
 First, medical marijuana and CBD actually work medically.
 Second, none of the feared dangers have come to fruition even when marijuana has been legalized for recreational purposes.
 Third, marijuana’s legalization has brought in new taxes.
 Fourth, jobs have been created.
 Fifth, legalization has removed marijuana from the criminal element.
 Sixth, in the total scheme of things, there are hundreds of more important “crimes” requiring the attention of federal and state authorities.
-Sessions may think marijuana is “dangerous,” but the vast majority of people, including many in law enforcement, are tired of all the fuss and dollars spent to punish people for being involved with a relatively harmless plant that has served mankind well for over 5000 years.
+Sessions may have thought marijuana was “dangerous,” but the vast majority of people, including many in law enforcement, are tired of all the fuss and dollars spent to punish people for being involved with a relatively harmless plant that has served mankind well for over 5000 years.

-Sessions is on the wrong side of history when it comes to cannabis.
 Marijuana is now smoked by millions of ordinary people, easily tolerated by many millions more, and for many millions of people, cannabis, whether marijuana or hemp, provides medical relief sometimes on a level that cannot be replicated by any prescription drug, and almost never can prescription drugs act with the same level of safety.
 Almost two-thirds of American voters think marijuana should be legal, and 94 out of every 100 American voters think medical marijuana should be legal.
 It is just a matter of time until the law catches up with the will of the people, and that is happening at a record pace.

 The federal government does not completely accept the changes brought about by the Legitimacy of Industrial Hemp Research section of the Agricultural Act of 2014.